-Today, I’m continuing my series of articles of songs from The Joshua Tree, hopefully ones that the band is considering playing on the upcoming Joshua Tree 2017 Tour.
+Today, I’m continuing my series of articles of songs from The Joshua Tree.
 The choice of song for this article is one that was initially written and recorded in 1985, a couple of years before The Joshua Tree was released in 1987, but a re-recorded version of “Silver and Gold” was released as a B-side to “Where the Streets Have No Name” and a similar arrangement was played at a handful of gigs on the original Joshua Tree Tour.

 The original version of “Silver and Gold” was written solely by Bono and was performed by U2’s lead singer with some instrumentation from Keith Richards and Ron Wood of the Rolling Stones.
 The song was written after a jam session with some of the artists involved in the anti-Apartheid compilation album Sun City, and was recorded for last-minute inclusion on that same album.
 The story goes that Bono was embarrassed to be unable to perform any of his own songs without the rest of U2 and so was inspired to write a solo composition.
 The original version of the song is extremely raw, with lots of gritty guitar, both acoustic and electric varieties, and wild articulation from Bono.
 The only percussion sounds like it was produced by one of the guitarists beating their hand against the body of the guitar, producing an unembellished sound that is reminiscent of early blues recordings, or even some forms of bluegrass.
 With a nod to those same blues stylings, the latter version, which was recorded by U2 as a solo unit, fits snugly into the genre of blues-rock.
 Adam’s simple, steadfast bass line anchors the proceedings, while Edge and Larry provide music that is straightforward and unadorned with effects or gimmickry.
 In the live version of U2’s arrangement that was included on Rattle and Hum, Bono famously ends one of his characteristic rants with the words “OK, Edge – play the blues!” after which Edge launches into a screaming guitar solo that is decidedly un-bluesy but no less great for that fact.